 The balanced soul came.
 If he loved abstract truth, he saved himself by propounding the most popular of all principles, the absolute good, which rules rulers, and judges the judge.
-If he made transcendental distinctions, he fortified himself by drawing all his illustrations from sources disdained by orators, and polite conversers; from mares and puppies; from pitchers and soup-ladles; from cooks and criers; the shops of potters, horse-doctors, butchers, and fishmongers.
+If he made transcendental distinctions, he fortified himself by drawing all his illustrations from sources disdained by orators and polite conversers; from mares and puppies; from pitchers and soupladles; from cooks and criers; the shops of potters, horse-doctors, butchers and fishmongers.
 He cannot forgive in himself a partiality, but is resolved that the two poles of thought shall appear in his statement.
-His arguments and his sentences are self-poised and spherical.
+His argument and his sentence are self-poised and spherical.
 The two poles appear; yes, and become two hands, to grasp and appropriate their own.

 Every great artist has been such by synthesis.
 Our strength is transitional, alternating; or, shall I say, a thread of two strands.
-The seashore, sea seen from shore, shore seen from sea; the taste of two metals in contact; and our enlarged powers at the approach and at the departure of a friend; the experience of poetic creativeness, which is not found in staying at home, nor yet in traveling, but in transitions from one to the other, which must therefore be adroitly managed to present as much transitional surface as possible; this command of two elements must explain the power and charm of Plato.
-Art expresses the one, or the same by the different.
+The sea-shore, sea seen from shore, shore seen from sea; the taste of two metals in contact; and our enlarged powers at the approach and at the departure of a friend; the experience of poetic creativeness, which is not found in staying at home, nor yet in travelling, but in transitions from one to the other, which must therefore be adroitly managed to present as much transitional surface as possible; this command of two elements must explain the power and the charm of Plato.
+Art expresses the one or the same by the different.
 Thought seeks to know unity in unity; poetry to show it by variety; that is, always by an object or symbol.
-Plato keeps the two vases, one of aether and one of pigment, at his side, and invariably uses both.
+Plato keeps the two vases, one of æther and one of pigment, at his side, and invariably uses both.
 Things added to things, as statistics, civil history, are inventories.
 Things used as language are inexhaustibly attractive.
 Plato turns incessantly the obverse and the reverse of the medal of Jove.

-To take an example:-The physical philosophers have sketched each his theory of the world; the theory of atoms, of fire, of flux, of spirit; theories mechanical and chemical in their genius.
-Plato, a master of mathematics, studious of all natural laws and causes, feels these, as second causes, to be no theories of the world, but bare inventories and lists.
-To the study of nature he therefore prefixes the dogma,-"Let us declare the cause which led the Supreme Ordainer to produce and compose the universe.
+To take an example: - The physical philosophers had sketched each his theory of the world; the theory of atoms, of fire, of flux, of spirit; theories mechanical and chemical in their genius.
+Plato, a master of mathematics, studious of all natural laws and causes, feels these, as second causes, to be no theories of the world but bare inventories and lists.
+To the study of nature he therefore prefixes the dogma, - "Let us declare the cause which led the Supreme Ordainer to produce and compose the universe.
 He was good; and he who is good has no kind of envy.
 Exempt from envy, he wished that all things should be as much as possible like himself.
 Whosoever, taught by wise men, shall admit this as the prime cause of the origin and foundation of the world, will be in the truth."
-"All things are for the sake of the good, and it is the cause of everything beautiful."
+"All things are for the sake of the good, and it is the cause of every thing beautiful."
 This dogma animates and impersonates his philosophy.
-The synthesis which makes the character of his mind appears in all his talents.
-Where there is great compass of wit, we usually find excellencies that combine easily in the living man, but in description appear incompatible.
-The mind of Plato is not to be exhibited by a Chinese catalogue, but is to be apprehended by an original mind in the exercise of its original power.
-In him the freest abandonment is united with the precision of a geometer.
-His daring imagination gives him the more solid grasp of facts; as the birds of highest flight have the strongest alar bones.
-His patrician polish, his intrinsic elegance, edged by an irony so subtle that it stings and paralyzes, adorn the soundest health and strength of frame.
-According to the old sentence, "If Jove should descend to the earth, he would speak in the style of Plato."